EvanStafford/AddressBookAPI/README.md

 # AddressBookAPI

-AddressBookAPI.py contains the API itself
+AddressBookAPI.py contains the API itself.

-APIDatabase.py contains a class that the API uses to interact with Elasticsearch
+APIDatabase.py contains a class that the API uses to interact with Elasticsearch.

-test_AddressBookAPI.py contains the unit tests
+test_AddressBookAPI.py contains the unit tests.

 elastic_host_config.json is a short json file containing the host and port information that gets passed to Elasticsort() in APIDatabase.py.
 It should be changed to match the Elasticsearch server.
 I haven't tested it with different setups, so hopefully it works.